Domestic Homicide Brief 5

 POP Tarts Tool (Protection, Options, Planning: Taking Action Related to Safety)

-The POP Tarts tool was developed in conjunction with the WTPT Danger Assessment.
+The POP Tarts tool was developed by the five on-reserve shelter organizations identified above in conjunction with the WTPT Danger Assessment.
 It was designed to guide a conversation about safety in a way that is more relevant to women living on reserves.
 It helps women prepare themselves and their children to recognize signs of danger in the abuser’s behaviour, signs women may see in their children and their own intuition (Hoffart, 2014).

 Currently, the evaluation and implementation of risk assessment, risk management and safety planning in Indigenous contexts are largely mainstream.
 Incorporating a new discourse on the social and political determinants of safety will broaden our understanding of prevention and acknowledge collective community wisdom, Elders, traditional spiritual practices and language and kinship networks as valuable sources of knowledge and support upon which to build risk assessment, risk management and safety planning strategies.